By Mark Traphagen on June 1, 2010

 Quick synopsis: Focus: Jack.
 Jack is reminded of the low expectations his father had for him when he fails to rescue a drowning crash survivor.
 He continues to see the mysterious man in the black suit, and finally chases after him into the jungle.
 In the meantime the survivors realize that they are running out of water and conflicts begin to break out among them.
 Jack nearly plunges into a deep ravine, but is rescued by Locke, who then seems to give Jack a mission statement.
 Still chasing the mysterious man, who he now recognizes as his dead father, Jack stumbles upon both a source of water and his father’s coffin.
 He returns to the other survivors and begins to organize them for a long stay on the island.
-(Watch “White Rabbit” on Hulu.)

 This episode contains two of the cornerstone, paradigmatic sayings that we now know will guide the entire series.
 The first is the quotation from Locke at the beginning of this post: “What if everything that happened here, happened for a reason?”
 We’ll get to the other one below, but let’s stop first and think about the significance of Locke’s question.
 It’s becoming apparent that there are many narratival bookends in LOST, parallels between things in the first season and last, like mirror images.
 (It’s interesting to note that mirrors will be important symbols throughout the series.)
 Locke’s question is answered by Christian Shepherd in “The End” when he tells Jack that everything that happened to all of them on the island was real and for a purpose.

-Re-watching these first three post-pilot episodes it now seems so obvious that LOST’s handlers intended from the beginning that the show would be primarily about these people and their screwed-up lives much more than it would be about the various mysteries and puzzles of the island.
+Re-watching these first few post-pilot episodes it now seems so obvious that LOST’s handlers intended from the beginning that the show would be primarily about these people and their screwed-up lives much more than it would be about the various mysteries and puzzles of the island.
 The mysteries were there all along to intensify and force the various crises these characters needed to face to come to their redemptive resolutions.
 Nowhere is that more apparent than in this episode’s primary mystery: the presence of Jack’s dead father.
 He is the “White Rabbit” of the episode title.
 The original White Rabbit, of course, was a character in Lewis Carroll’s Alice in Wonderland.
 Significantly, he is the one who leads Alice down the rabbit hole and into Wonderland, just as Jack’s “father” leads him into his own Wonderland, one in which he begins the long process of dealing with issues that have been building in him over a lifetime.

-In the opening scene of this episode, we have a flashback to Jack is a child on a playground, where his friend is being pounded by a bully.
+In the opening scene of this episode, we have a flashback to Jack as a child on a playground, where his friend is being pounded by a bully.
 Jack is being held down by another bully, who offered him a choice: he could avoid a beating himself if he stayed down and didn’t interfere.
 Jack decides to get up and defend his friend.
 As we see the second bully’s fist zooming toward Jack’s face, that bully says to him, “Shoulda stayed down, Jack!”
 Later, we see a battered young Jack summoned to his father’s study.
 His father tells him, “Don’t decide, Jack.
 Don’t choose to be a hero.
 Because when you fail…you just don’t have what it takes.”

 Those words–”You just don’t have what it takes”–are still ringing in Jack’s ears all these years later as he faces his first major failure on the island.
 While saving Boone from the ocean he hesitates and thereby allows the woman Boone was trying to save to drown.
 When other survivors continue to assume that Jack will take the leadership role, he snaps, later repeating to Locke his father’s words: “I don’t have what it takes.”
-Thus is set Jack’s primary crisis to be overcome during his time on the island: overcoming the voices in his head that tell him he’s not fit for the role thrust upon him.
+Thus is set Jack’s primary crisis to be overcome during his time on the island: getting victory over the voices in his head that tell him he’s not fit for the role thrust upon him.